-There are currently two systems for e-exams in use at Uppsala University, and the older system OpenExam is currently being phased out.
+There are currently two systems for e-exams in use at Uppsala University, and the older system OpenExam is phased out.
 The new system is named Inspera Assessment, and the information below concerns this system.
 If you have questions about OpenExam please ask your department.

 Before the exam

 Make sure you are registered for the exam.
 Do you have an anonymity code for this exam?
 If yes, then you are registered.
 If you do not have an anonymity code, you should contact your department as soon as possible.
 Check in good time that you can log into Inspera at exam.uu.se.